sangavivp/Machine-Learning-Projects/EconomyOnOlympics/README.md

 ## Dataset
 1. Summer olympics History of Medals.
-The data starts from year 1896 till year 2012.
+<br>The data starts from year 1896 till year 2012.
 2. Olympics Dictionary
-It contains the details of all the countries participated in Olympics.
+<br>It contains the details of all the countries participated in Olympics.
 3. Wordbank Data
-GDP of all the countries starting from 1960 to 2017.
+<br>GDP of all the countries starting from 1960 to 2017.

 Above mentioned datasets are combined and analyzed to derive insights